yambo-code/yambopy/docs/source/tutorial.rst

 .. code-block:: bash

     python gs_si.py
+    python gs_si.py -r -s -n

+When you run the script without any arguments it will display the available options.
-The script will run a relaxation of the structure, read the optimized cell parameter and create a new input file that is used to run a self-consistent (scf) cycle and a non self-consistent (nscf) cycle using the charge density calculated on the previous run.
+The second line will run a relaxation of the structure (-r, relax option), read the optimized cell parameter and create a new input file that is used to run a self-consistent (-s, --scf option) cycle and a non self-consistent (-n, --nscf option) cycle using the charge density calculated on the previous run.

 **2. GW convergence**